mbekezeli-123/Satellite-Landuse-Map/README.md

 Understanding land use patterns is critical for sustainable planning, climate monitoring, and biodiversity conservation.
 This project demonstrates the ability to interpret satellite data and apply GIS techniques - a valuable skill for geospatial programs and environmental applications.

 Notes:
-- This project was developed as part of a geospatial analysis portfolio for academic and scholarship applications (e.g., Erasmus Mundus).
+- This project was developed as part of a geospatial analysis portfolio for academic and increase of skill and familiarity with GIS tools use in real world application
+-
 - No raw satellite imagery is provided here due to file size constraints; however, the methodology is reproducible using open data sources such as [Copernicus Open Access Hub](https://scihub.copernicus.eu/) or [USGS EarthExplorer](https://earthexplorer.usgs.gov/).

 Author: